mentalfaculty/LLVS/README.md

 The engine of this class is the loop over _forks_.
 A fork summarizes the changes made in each branch for a single value identifier.
 Forks can be non-conflicting, like _.inserted_, _.removed_, _.updated_, and _.twiceRemoved_.
 These types involve either a change on a single branch, or a change on both branches that can be considered equivalent (_eg_ removing the value on both branches).

 Alternatively, a fork can be conflicting.
-At a minimum, the Arbiter is required to return new changes for any forks that are conflicting.
+At a minimum, the arbiter is required to return new changes for any forks that are conflicting.
 This is how they _resolve_ the conflicts in the merge.
 They can return a completely new change to resolve a conflicting fork, or they can _preserve_ an existing change.

 You can see in the code above that when data is inserted on each branch, or updated on each branch, the arbiter _preserves_ the value from the more recent branch.
-When a _.removedAndUpdated_ is encountered — one branch removing the value, and another applying an update — the Arbiter again preserves whichever change was made on the most recent branch.
+When a _.removedAndUpdated_ is encountered — one branch removing the value, and another applying an update — the arbiter again preserves whichever change was made on the most recent branch.

-You need not worry much about Arbiters when getting started.
+You need not worry much about arbiters when getting started.
 You can just choose one of the existing classes, and start with that.
-Later, as you need more control, you can think about developing your own custom `MergeArbiter` class.
+Later, as you need more control, you can think about developing your own custom class that conforms to the `MergeArbiter` protocol.

 ### Setting Up an Exchange